alexharri/website/posts/webgl-gradients.md

 [render_to_texture]: https://webglfundamentals.org/webgl/lessons/webgl-render-to-texture.html

 GLSL shaders read data from textures using [samplers][samplers].
-A sampler is a function that accepts texture coordinates and returns the value of the texture at that position.
+A sampler is a function that takes texture coordinates and returns _a_ value for the texture at that position.
+Emphasis on "_a_" value because when texture coordinates fall _between_ data points, the sampler returns an interpolated result derived from surrounding values.

 [samplers]: https://www.khronos.org/opengl/wiki/Sampler_(GLSL)